merenlab/merenlab.org/tutorials/infant-gut/index.md

 - You do not have to bin all contigs.
 Instead, try to identify bins corresponding to an actual genome.
 Those will have relatively high completion values.
 The low-completion or no-completion bins in metagenomes might represent viruses, plasmids, or other interesting genetic elements, but this tutorial will ignore them.
 - Please try to avoid bins with redundancy >10%.
 [Those likely contain contaminants](http://merenlab.org/2016/06/09/assessing-completion-and-contamination-of-MAGs/).
-- You can increase the inner tree radius (e.g., 5,000) for a better binning experience in the `Main` tab (additional settings)
+- You can increase the inner tree radius (e.g., 5,000) for a better binning experience in the `Main` tab (additional settings).
 - You can select the option `show grid` in the `Main` tab (additional settings) for a better demarcation of identified bins
+- If you want to know the potential identity of these populations that you are binning, try checking the box "Realtime taxonomy estimation for bins" at the top of the `Bins` tab in the Settings.

 </div>